 Composite components are made up of 2 or more individually recognizable components, but advanced composites only utilize 2 main ingredients: fiber reinforcement and polymer matrix.
 Fibers are the main component in composite structures as they provide the strength, durability, and flexibility of the final component.
+Read this blog for more in-depth information on the different types of fibers and their available configurations.

 A fiber is defined as a material that has a long axis, usually many times greater than its diameter.
 The way fibers, but especially short fibers, are defined is by their aspect ratio.
 The aspect ratio refers to the fiber length divided by its diameter (l/d), and in order to be considered a fiber, the material usually will have an aspect ratio greater than 100.